 - 21. Members expressed dissatisfaction with the lack of regulation of companies providing healthcare intermediary service.
 They were gravely concerned that the commercial interests and drive to contain costs among the healthcare intermediary service providers might induce the healthcare service providers to compromise their professional autonomy in the treatment of patients.
 The Panel passed a motion at its meeting on 20 May 2013, urging the Government to immediately study regulating healthcare intermediaries by legislation, so as to protect the healthcare rights of patients. - 22.
 The Administration advised that doctors were under obligation to ensure that their medical services were up to the professional standards stipulated by the Medical Council of Hong Kong in the Code of Professional Conduct for the Guidance of Registered Medical Practitioners.
 This obligation would not be affected by the payment arrangement between the doctors and the patients or who paid or settled the fees for the patients.
-That said, the Steering Committee would look into the modus operandi of medical services offered under different organization forms, including professional partnership, group practice under different ownership and management structure (healthcare intermediary schemes being one of them) to ascertain whether difference in organization forms would pose risks to patient safety and care quality.
-Members were subsequently advised of the Administration's proposal to regulate facilities providing medical services under the management of incorporated bodies, given that registered medical practitioners practising there did not have full control of these private healthcare facilities in ensuring effective governance and maintaining high service quality.
+That said, the Steering Committee would look into the modus operandi of medical services offered under different organization forms, including professional partnership, group practice under different ownership and management structure (healthcare intermediary schemes being one of them) to ascertain whether difference in organization forms would pose risks to patient safety and care quality. - 23.
+Members were subsequently advised that as there had long been concerns over "medical groups" or "managed care organizations" operated in form of incorporated bodies, in which non-medical investors or managers would take part in the operations of private healthcare facilities, it was proposed that facilities providing medical services under the management of incorporated bodies should be regulated.